lynnfaraday/aresmush.com/_root/tutorials/code/local-setup.md

 ## Running the Game

-When you're debugging locally, it's easier to run the game in debug mode.
+When you're debugging locally, you'll usually want to run the game in debug mode.

 To start the game server in debug mode, run `bin/devstart` from the aresmush folder.